 So in the spirit of the new year, and of trying new things, enter today’s Monday Mantra:

 Why the hell not?

 Jean jacket (my mom’s!
 Similar here, here – the wash on this one is near identical! – and here) // “Why the hell not?” tee (similar here) // Black distressed denim (SO SO SO good!
 Debating a whole blog post entirely around ’em, ’cause they’re just *that good*.
 ON SALE for $36 + come in regular, tall, AND petite sizing!
 Runs TTS) // Over-the-knee boots (ON SALE for 50% off right now!!!!
-I sized up one half size.) // Gucci belt dupe (only $15 – SUCH A GOOD DUPE, YO.
-This is the smaller logo, but this one is the bigger buckle for $17 (I just bought it)! // Red lipstick (“ruby woo”) // Sunglasses (they’re designer dupes!)
+I sized up one half size.) // Gucci belt lookalike (under $15 – SUCH A GOOD LOOKALIKE, YO.
+This is the smaller logo, but this one is the bigger buckle for around $17 (I just bought it)! // Red lipstick (“ruby woo”) // Sunglasses (they’re designer lookalikes!)

 Why the hell not?